claus-codes/gen3/README.md

 `cogni` is a TypeScript utility for efficient management of computed values in dependency trees, ideal for scenarios like game development and dynamic content generation.
 It minimizes redundant computations, ensuring compute functions are called as needed.

+## Key Features
+- **Efficient Dependency Management**: Streamlines the management of computed values in dependency trees.
+- **Asynchronous Support**: [`cogniAsync`](API-reference.md#cogniasync) extension accommodates asynchronous compute functions, allowing for handling of operations that depend on asynchronous data sources or processes.
+- **Memoization Utility**: [`cogniMemo`](API-reference.md#cognimemo) is a powerful memoization feature to optimize performance by caching and reusing results of expensive function calls.

 ## Installation

 Ensure Node.js, and optionally TypeScript, are set up before installing `cogni`.
 Install using npm or yarn: